sailfish009/openstructure/modules/doc/intro-03.rst

   obj.SetColor(gfx.RED)

-The last command assigns a uniform red coloring to all atoms.
+The last command assigns a uniform red color to all atoms.

 The Graphical Entity